Classic autism

 Low-functioning autism

-Low-functioning autism (LFA) is a degree of autism marked by difficulties with social communication and interaction, challenging behavior, and differences in social or emotional reciprocity.
-Sleep problems, aggression, stereotypical, and self-injurious behavior are also common symptoms.[39]
+Low-functioning autism (LFA) is a degree of autism marked by difficulties with social communication and interaction, unsafe or uncooperative behavior, and differences in social or emotional reciprocity.
+Sleep problems, stereotypical, and self-injurious behavior are also common symptoms.[39]
 LFA is not a recognized diagnosis in either the DSM or the ICD.

 The term overlaps with severe autism and profound autism, as opposed to mild or moderate, which do not necessarily correlate with severe and profound levels of intellectual disability, where profound is the most severe level.[52][53]